aliceinwire/presentations/OSSJ_2025/OSSJ_2025_kernelci-cli.md

 - Upstream, open testing for the Linux kernel
 - Builds, boots and tests across distributed labs
-- Great data, but interaction is:
+- Huge amount of data, but interaction is:
   - Mostly via web UI
   - Raw REST APIs
 - Need something ergonomic in the terminal

 ---

-## Real-World Context: gentoo-sources
+## Real-World Context: CIP

 - Fast-moving tree with many patches
 - High pressure to avoid regressions